Here's when winter will officially begin in the UAE

 We’re fast approaching the shortest day of the year…

-The winter solstice marks the first day of winter for the northern hemisphere and first day of summer for the southern hemisphere.
+What is the winter solstice?
+The winter solstice marks the first day of winter for the northern hemisphere and the first day of summer for the southern hemisphere.
 Those of us in the northern hemisphere will experience the shortest, darkest day of the year, as the North Pole is tilted furthest away from the sun at an angle of -23.4 degrees.

 Winter in the UAE